mmkiwi/MdbReader/README.md

 The library is currently read-only and cannot modify databases at all.
 It has support for both Jet3 and Jet4-style databases.
 (Any version of access later than 1995).
 It has not been thoroughly tested and should not be used in production code.
-It features heave use of Span<byte> to ensure that there are no buffer overruns, but it may crash on some databases.
+It features heave use of Span&lt;byte&gt; to ensure that there are no buffer overruns, but it may crash on some databases.

 Indices are not currently supported, but may be at a future time.
 Indices are not required to read the data in the table.